zami45/JS_WriteUp/Understanding of This/Understanding of THIS.md

 }
 ```

-just keep in mind that THIS inside a function refers to global object.It is a default behaviour of THIS keyword.This behaviour can be changed with the help of NEW keyword.I shall explain it later.
+just keep in mind that if no other execution context is provided, THIS inside a function refers to global object.It is a default behaviour of THIS keyword.

 Try to think what might happen if we invoke Person function.
-A global variable called username can be created on the fly when javascript interpreter hit this `this.username = "zami"` expression inside Person function.Besically what's happening here is javascript interpreter is looking for a   property called `username` in `THIS/global` object.
+A global variable called username can be created on the fly when javascript interpreter hit `this.username = "zami"` expression inside Person function.Besically what's happening here is javascript interpreter is looking for a   property called `username` in `THIS/global` object.
 If such property not found in global object ,it creates one and assign value to it.
 On the other hand if such a property already exists, it just assign value to the existing one.

 If we invoke the Person function , a global variable called username will be created and `"zami"` string will be assigned to that username variable.In the mean time a property called username will be added to global object as i've stated earlier.